vadz/kevinlocke.name/_posts/2012-07-18-thunderbird-default-browser-linux.markdown

 spec](https://wiki.freedesktop.org/www/Specifications/mime-apps-spec/).
 Thunderbird looks up the program associated with the URL pseudo-MIME type (e.g. x-scheme-handler/http for HTTP URLs) or the attachment MIME type (e.g. text/html).

-The XDG MIME database can be queried and modified using the xdg-mime command-line tool as follows:
+The Applications Associations database can often be changed using the "Default/Preferred Applications" or "File Associations" GUI configuration tool for your desktop environment.
+The database can also be queried and modified using the `xdg-mime` command-line tool as follows:

 ``` sh
 # Query the current default for HTTP URLs